Estimated reading time: 4 minutes

 However, that grip is not usually up to the rigours of ice, and they’re simply no defence against ankle-deep mud or drifting snow.
 Save them for the spring – or the gym.

 Traditional rubber wellington boots can be a better option – a hardy tread and longer length to protect against those deeper-than-expected muddy puddles.
 Readily available and often inexpensive.

 Some of the newer types of boots contain neoprene and a better sole.
 These are boots such as Joules or Hunter and come in different styles and colours.
 Despite some of the pictures on the internet, these boots are no good in snow and ice.

-However, unless you spend a little more on lined ones, or on two pairs of purpose-made ‘welly socks’ they don’t offer much in the way of protection against the cold.
+However, unless you spend a little more on lined ones or two pairs of purpose-made ‘welly socks’, they don’t offer much in the way of protection against the cold.
 Cheap ones don’t usually last very long either…

 Walking boots for wet weather walking